DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 ![Cover](./midashi01.jpg)

-"Kay...Kay, Kay, where are you!?"
+"Kai...Kai, Kai, where are you!?"

 Government Palace.
 In heart of vast Urza Federation, stood twin tower, which was symbol of capital.
 There on first floor, could be heard lovely female voice.

-"Kay...?"
+"Kai...?"

 "You don't need to shout so much, I'm here."

 There, in front of elevator on first floor, which hasn't been used for last 30 years, was young man who was working on cleaning it out of dust and fixing cables.
-Stopping his repairs, Kay wiped sweat from his forehead with his hand.
+Stopping his repairs, Kai wiped sweat from his forehead with his hand.
-His name was Kay Sakuravent.
+His name was Kai Sakuravent.
 It was 17 years old young man whose hair and eyes had colour of dark ultramarine.
 He was wearing MDA uniform, which was mass-produced uniform for anti four races activities.
 Results of daily training were clearly visible on his body.

 "What is it, Rinne?"

 "!
-Ah, you're here Kay...!"
+Ah, you're here Kai...!"

 Seeing him, blond hair girl expression immediately became brighter.
 Her name was Rinne.